Sectorial descent for wrapped Fukaya categories: Lagrangian linking disks and surgery at infinity

-\begin{remark} It is important to point out that the cobordism $L$ is not ``local'' to a neighborhood of $\gamma$, that is to say that outside the local picture in Figure \ref{figurehandlebeforeafter}, the cobordism $L$ does \emph{not} coincide with the cylinder over $\Lambda_1\sqcup\Lambda_2$.
-Rather, away from $\gamma$, the cobordism $L$ is an arbitrarily small (but necessarily nontrivial) perturbation of the cylinder over $\Lambda_1\sqcup\Lambda_2$. \end{remark}
+\begin{remark} It is important to point out that the relatively non-exact embedded Lagrangian 1-handle $L$ is not ``local'' to the clean intersection point of $\bar\Lambda_1$ and $\bar\Lambda_2$.
+That is, $L$ \emph{does not} coincide with the cylinder over $\Lambda_1\sqcup\Lambda_2$ away from the Darboux chart in Figure \ref{figurehandlebeforeafter}.
+Rather, away from this chart, the cobordism $L$ is an arbitrarily small, but necessarily nontrivial, perturbation of the cylinder over $\Lambda_1\sqcup\Lambda_2$, supported away from both positive and negative infinity.
+This is forced by reasons of action: the restriction of the primitive of $\lambda|_L$ to the negative end $\partial_{-\infty}L=\Lambda_1\sqcup\Lambda_2$ necessarily takes different constant values on $\Lambda_1$ and $\Lambda_2$ (see Remark \ref{nonexactforced}), and if $L$ were cylindrical outside the region illustrated in Figure \ref{figurehandlebeforeafter}, these two constants would both coincide with the constant value of the primitive on the connected positive end $\partial_\infty L=\Lambda_1\#_\gamma\Lambda_2$. \end{remark}